lucas-rudek/lucas-rudek/README.md

 I'm a brazilian Data Engineer and Python Developer.

 - 🔭 I have several side projects that i created to learn stuff!
 Feel free to check them out.
-- ☁️ Passionate about Cloud, DevOps and Automation.
+- ☁️ Passionate about Cloud and Automation.
-- ⚡ I've learned Python, JS, SQL, Terraform, Docker and several other tools.
+- ⚡ I've learned Python, JS, SQL, Data Analysis, Docker and several other tools.
 - 💪 I hold a post-graduate degree in Data Engineering and Computer Networks.

 <br/>